Shamanic Healing Wheels - Part 1

 Building and working with a Medicine Wheel is a very powerful and meditative process.
-It is an explorative process that leads to change, understanding, and a growth of compassion for yourself and others.
+It is an explorative process that leads to change, understanding, and growth of compassion for yourself and others.

 In order to work with the Medicine Wheel, you need to set aside a bit of time every day and commit to it.
 Think about whether you want to, because in the next article I will take you on a journey into the workings of the Medicine Wheel and how it can help you.

-The Medicine Walk.
+The Medicine Walk

 Before you build a Medicine Wheel, it's necessary to embark on a Medicine Walk.
 This can take as long as you like, but preferably not too long, otherwise, you’ll lose momentum and direction.

 The Medicine Walk involves you looking for 64 items that resonate with you and collecting them.
-They could be anything, a feather, a stone, a coin, a pen, any item whatsoever that you feel a deep or even passing attraction to.
+They could be anything, a feather, a stone, a coin, a pen, or any item whatsoever that you feel a deep or even passing attraction to.

 They need not be "special" items.
 They can be simple, even an old rusty nail, if it comes into your path and you notice it, it is one of your items.

-I will take you through the process while building my own Medicine Wheel, and identify and interpret the items on my Medicine Wheel according to the meanings and qualities of each quadrant and the 7 lessons and medicines associated with each quadrant.
+I'll take you through the process while building my own Medicine Wheel, and identify and interpret the items on my Medicine Wheel according to the meanings and qualities of each quadrant and the 7 lessons and medicines associated with each quadrant.